BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ```
 ## 23 Registration and cancellation of LNS events
 ### 23.1 Create registration and logout LNS events
+- Introduction
+    - Registration: create a unique bit name on the chain, which can be used to locate a certain address, a certain ip address or latitude and longitude, etc (resolution value), and cannot create a bit name beyond the level
+    - Logout: delete a non-chain bit name, deleting this bit name will delete the resolution value of this bit name synchronously
 - The full name of the interface：`trLocationName`
 - Interface abbreviation：`tln`
 - Callable methods：`Http,Websocket,command line`